baeda-polito/AAC-MADRL/README.md

 # AAC-MADRL: Actor-Attention-Critic Multi-Agent DRL

-This repository provides training and deployment scripts for three controllers within the **CityLearn** environment:
+This repository provides training and deployment scripts for three controllers within the **CityLearn 2.3.1** environment:

 - **AAC-MADRL** — *Actor-Attention-Critic Multi-Agent DRL*: a novel attention-based multi-agent actor–critic method for district-scale demand-side management (DSM).
 - **SAC**
 - **MARLISA**

-The code is associated with the paper:
+The AAC-MADRL framework is described in:

 > **S. Savino, T. Minella, Z. Nagy, A. Capozzoli (2025)**
 > *A scalable demand-side energy management control strategy for large residential districts based on an attention-driven multi-agent DRL approach*, **Applied Energy**.
 > See the **Citation** section for details. marli
 ---
+**Note**: The paper’s case study was conducted on an earlier version of CityLearn that did not model indoor building temperature dynamics.
+This repository targets the updated CityLearn API and integrates building dynamics.

 AAC-MADRL is an **attention-driven, discrete-action, multi-agent actor–critic algorithm** tailored for energy flexibility control at the district level.